An Order of Magnitude Time Complexity Reduction for Gaussian Graphical Model Posterior Sampling Using a Reverse Telescoping Block Decomposition: Numerical Experiments

-Figures~\ref{fig:runtime_cliques2_ghs} and \ref{fig:runtime_cliques2_hsl} compare the raw and relative runtimes for the RT and cyclical samplers under the GHS and GHSL priors, respectively.
+Figures~\ref{fig:runtime_hubs_ghs} and \ref{fig:runtime_hubs_hsl} compare the raw and relative runtimes for the RT and cyclical samplers under the GHS and GHSL priors, respectively.
 It is worth explaining why we present \emph{both} raw and scaled runtime plots in each figure, where the latter is relative to the runtime at $p=100$, computed for each method \emph{against its own implementation}.
 Although an end user is primarily concerned with the raw runtime, this quantity cannot be easily compared across different implementations to assess algorithmic scaling.
 An algorithm that scales poorly in the dimension $p$, but implemented in C++, could still outperform a better scaling algorithm, but implemented in R, well into fairly large dimensions in terms of raw runtime.
 Hence, for a fair comparison of the algorithms, we also present the scaled runtime as a reasonable proxy that is approximately independent of the implementation.
 As a consequence, all scaled runtime plots start from a $y$-axis value of one at $p=100$.
 The figures demonstrate that we comfortably outperform \citet{li2019graphical}'s and \citet{sagar2024precision}'s algorithms in both raw and scaled runtimes, but it is only in the light of the scaled runtime that we claim algorithmic superiority.
-The relative advantage of RT increases with $p$: at $p=100$, the RT sampler is approximately $5.1$ times faster than Cyclical in raw runtime, whereas at $p=300$ it is at least $7.7$ times faster in raw runtime and $1.5$ times faster in scaled runtime.
+The relative advantage of RT increases with $p$: at $p=100$, the RT sampler is approximately $5.1$ times faster than the cyclical sampler in raw runtime, whereas at $p=400$ it is $8.2$ times faster in raw runtime.
+Similar patterns hold for the scaled runtimes.
 This is consistent with the $\mathcal{O}(p^3)$ and $\mathcal{O}(p^4)$ scalings of the RT and cyclical samplers when $n=o(p^{1/2})$.
 To summarize, taking the results of \citet{li2019graphical} and \citet{sagar2024precision} as \emph{ground truths}, the tables serve to demonstrate the correctness of our reparameterized MCMC, while the figures demonstrate its improved scalability.
-Computer code implementing the proposed approach and example simulations are freely available on \texttt{Github} at: \href{https://github.com/gao702/RTsampler}{https://github.com/gao702/RTsampler}.